cansik/mediapipe-extended/README.md

 # Mediapipe-Extended
-Mediapipe for python with extended solution support.
-The aim of this repository is to add solutions to mediapipe which are not contained in the original mediapipe python package.
+Mediapipe for Python with extended solution support.
+The aim of this repository is to add solutions to mediapipe that are not included in the original mediapipe Python package.

 ### Installation